No Smoking (2007 film): Plot

-The man wakes up in a bathtub.
-He is revealed to be K, a wealthy businessman in his 30s.
-He is confident, narcissistic and very arrogant, and also completely addicted to smoking.
-He smokes almost constantly - at work, at home and even in the bath.
-K’s friends and family beg him to quit, and friend Abbas and his doctor, offer to set up an appointment at a rehabilitation centre called 'Prayogshaala' ('The Laboratory'), which they claim will surely rid K of his habit - but K ignores their advice.
-His addiction puts severe strain on his relationship with his wife Anjali.
-After K cannot even make love to her without having to stop to light up a cigarette, she leaves him.
+K, a confident, narcissistic and arrogant businessman in his 30s, is addicted to smoking.
+K's friends, Abbas and the doctor, offer to set up an appointment at a rehabilitation centre called Prayogshaala (lit.
+'Laboratory'), but K ignores their advice.
+His addiction strains his relationship with his wife Anjali.
+After K cannot make love to her without having to stop to light up a cigarette, she leaves him.